kylaknauber/Portfolio/README.md

 # Portfolio

 This project is a simple portfolio webiste created in React.
-This application includes links to my resume, my contact info, and a few of my most notable projects.
+This application includes links to my resume, my contact information, and a few of my most notable projects.
 There is also information on my programming background, education, skills, and courses I have completed.
+The section containing the projects include interactive links/photos for a glimpse into each application

 ## React used in combination with Vite